 Search related documents:

-- abo association and logistic regression association: 1, 2, 3
+- logistic regression association and low proportion: 1, 2, 3

 Co phrase search for related documents, hyperlinks ordered by date